Jalope History, Family Crest & Coats of Arms

 Early History of the Jalope family

 This web page shows only a small excerpt of our Jalope research.
-Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650 and 1619 are included under the topic Early Jalope History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650, 1619 and 1660 are included under the topic Early Jalope History in all our PDF Extended History products and printed products wherever possible.

 Jalope Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Jalope include Gollop, Gallop, Gallup, Gollup and others.

 Early Notables of the Jalope family (pre 1700)

 Notables of the family at this time include George Gallop or Gollop (1590-1650), an English politician, Member of Parliament for Southampton (1625-1629) and (1640-1650).
-Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired...
-Another 37 words (3 lines of text) are included under the topic Early Jalope Notables in all our PDF Extended History products and printed products wherever possible.
+Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired Southampton Castle in 1619.
+He built a windmill on the motte of the castle.
+Only...

+Another 53 words (4 lines of text) are included under the topic Early Jalope Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jalope family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Jalope or a variant listed above: Anne, Christobel, Humphrey and John Gallop who settled in Nantasket in 1630.

-- Smith, Eldson Coles, New Dictionary of American Family Names New York, Harper & Row, 1956.
+- Smith, Eldson Coles, New Dictionary of American Family Names New York: Harper & Row, 1956.
 Print

-- ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
+- Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.